Skip to main content

 • Struggling to pay essential bills and being contacted about this

-There are many organisations anyone can reach out to for free, impartial support and guidance: Money Advice Service (government-run organisation providing money advice); StepChange, Debt Advice Foundation and Money Advice Trust (charities that helps people manage debt); Citizens Advice (organisation that provides guidance on managing debt, money worries, benefits, work and legal problems).
+There are many organisations anyone can reach out to for free, impartial support and guidance: Money Helper (government-run organisation providing money advice); StepChange, Debt Advice Foundation and Money Advice Trust (charities that helps people manage debt); Citizens Advice (organisation that provides guidance on managing debt, money worries, benefits, work and legal problems).

 At Starling, we have a specialist team that can guide customers with money worries towards free and independent specialist advice.
 You can reach out to us by picking up the phone or by sending an email.